 - Occasional concerts to raise funds etc

 We don’t sing in the school holidays after Christmas and Easter, or at all in the summer holidays.
-There are no Wednesday practices during holidays or half-terms (although we do sing on Ash Wednesday, even when that falls in half term).
+There are no Wednesday practices during holidays or half-terms.

 Who can join?

 Choristers are usually in school years 3–9 (age 7–14).
-Prior experience and musical skills are not necessary, and children do not need to have a religious background.
+Prior experience and musical skills are not necessary, and children do not need a religious background.
 We only look for enthusiasm and musical potential.
-After year 9, choristers normally rehearse and sing with the adult members of the choir.
+After year 9, choristers normally rehearse and sing with the adult members of the choir (Wednesdays 7.30-9pm).

 What’s the next step?

-If you’d like to discuss the junior choir further, come and see us on a Sunday or email Colin, who is always very happy to have an informal chat with parents.
+If you’d like to discuss the choir further, come and see us on a Sunday or email us.
+We’re always very happy to have an informal chat with parents.